aws/aws-sessionstore-dynamodb-ruby/README.md

 You can pass in your own error handler for raised exceptions or you can allow the default error handler to them for you.
-See the API documentation on the {AWS::DynamoDB::SessionStore::Errors::BaseHandler} class for more details.
+See the API documentation on the {AWS::SessionStore::DynamoDB::Errors::BaseHandler} class for more details.